csphere/ffxiv-firmament-teamcraft-guide/README.md

 ![New Rotation](https://i.imgur.com/PhZYYmG.png)

 Your character stats will automatically fill in.
-At the bottom of the screen you will have a Crafting Simulator with your skills available for your class, level, and stats.  **The notches on the Quality bar for these Collectables represent each tier of rewards, with the first notch being the minimum required for turn-in.**
+At the bottom of the screen you will have a Crafting Simulator with your skills available for your class, level, and stats.  **The notches on the Quality bar for these Collectibles represent each tier of rewards, with the first notch being the minimum required for turn-in.**

 ### 3. Simulate the craft